kumbulanit/t-sql/tech company/untitled/Module 14 - Pivoting and Grouping Sets/Lab_Pivoting_and_Grouping_Sets.md

 **Instructions:**
 1. Use ROLLUP to create hierarchical employee performance analysis
-2. Include department, location, and company-wide summaries
+2. Include d.DepartmentName, location, and company-wide summaries
 3. Add performance indicators at each level
 4. Provide management insights and recommendations